Coresignal logo

 Generalized linear model

-This model is a powerful statistical tool that turns variable data into actionable insights by analyzing how variables interact with each other.
-Many data experts see this model as an integral part of statistical processes, such as logistic regression analysis.
+This model is a powerful statistical tool that analyzes how variables interact to turn variable data into actionable insights.
+Many data experts see it as integral to statistical processes, such as logistic regression analysis.

 Put simply, a general linear model helps your organization make a prediction based on all data in your pipeline by comparing all attributes to find discrepancies and ascertain the accuracy of the prediction made.